Can College Students Put Down Their Phones for an Hour?

 Students say the meetings help them reconnect with friends and classmates.
 Killingsworth calls them "human connection habitats," places where people can remember how natural conversation feels.

 The group hopes that practicing this habit makes students notice how often they reach for a distraction.
-By being (5) __________ together, they learn to balance technology with real people.
+By being (5) together, they learn to balance technology with real people.

-Answer each question by selecting True or False, then click Check Answers to see your results.
+Answer each question by selecting True or False, then click CHECK to see your results.

 • Students in the Reconnect Movement keep their phones in their pockets.